jlgrock/SkyChild/README.md

 JVM languages, if not others.
 Please note that I have also checked in the "Gradle Wrapper", which allows you to execute the gradle build without needing to install Gradle (though the JVM is required).
 To do this, just go to the root of the project and execute the command "gradle".
+The zip file will be created and placed in the "<project>/build" directory

 Theme development is described by reading the article at http://codex.wordpress.org/Theme_Development.